-Having swollen feet isn't uncommon, but it can be alarming.
+Swollen feet aren't uncommon, but the swelling can be alarming.
 Why is this happening?
-Should I be concerned?
-Was it something I ate?
-Is it related to my medications?
-What can I do to get rid of it?
+Should you be concerned?
+Was it something you ate?
+Is it related to your medications?
+What can you do to get rid of it?

-We've all had unwanted swelling to a certain degree.
-Who hasn't experienced the occasional "sock marks" — the indentation caused by the cuff of our socks by the end of the day.
+Everyone experiences unwanted swelling to a certain degree, such as occasional sock marks — the indentation caused by the cuff of your socks at the end of the day.
 While you may not have paid much attention to this before, it may be the first manifestation of something more serious.

 Here are some answers to questions that come up about swollen feet.

 "Edema" is the term used for fluid buildup in the tissues.

 This may be associated with many conditions, including heart, liver or kidney disease, sleep apnea, malnutrition, pregnancy or pre-menstruation, or allergic reaction.

 This type of edema is confined to one area.
 It may be related to deep vein thrombosis (blood clot), bacterial skin infections or leaky veins, as well as certain medications.
 It's important to notice if the swelling comes on quickly and it it's in one or both legs.
 Sudden onset in just one leg may be a sign of a blood clot.

 How do you know if you have edema?